-The 2015 edition of the International Swimming Pool and Spa Code now available.
+The 2015 edition of the International Swimming Pool and Spa Code is available.

 Code inspectors will rely heavily on this additional information when issuing permits.
 Don't Delay!
 Get this information.

 Developed jointly with APSP and the International Code Council (ICC), the ISPSC establishes minimum regulations for public and residential pools, spas, and hot tubs, using prescriptive and performance-related provisions.
-It combines the relevant provisions of the IRC, IBC, IPC, IMC, and APSP standards, serving as a fully-integrated document for pool and spa safety.
+It combines the relevant provisions of the International Residential Code (IRC), International Building Code (IBC), International Plumbing Code (IPC), International Mechanical Code (IMC), and APSP standards, serving as a fully-integrated document for pool and spa safety.

 Key Changes include: